Digital transformation explained in fewer than 50 wordsSiw Grinaker on

 Are you searching for a short and essential definition of digital transformation?
 Look no further.

-You may have heard it for years: digital transformation is fundamentally changing the way we conduct business.
+You may have heard it for years: digital transformation is fundamentally changing the way we conduct business and digital projects.
 Every aspect of strategy and operations will be affected by the increasing digitisation, every field will be impacted, no analogue stone will be left unturned.

 But what hides behind all the gimmicks and buzzwords?
 What is the essential nature, what are the cold facts about digital transformation?
 What do you actually need to know about the concept to make the best possible advices to your organisation or clients?